dgraph-io/dgraph/wiki/content/query-language/index.md

     director.film {
       f: name@en
       release_date
-      starring {
+      starring(first: 2) {
-        performance.actor @filter(anyofterms(name, "tom hanks")) {
+        performance.actor {
-          a: name@en
+          pa: name@en
         }
+        performance.character {
+          pc: name@en
         }
       }
+      country {
+        c: name@en
       }
     }
+  }
+}
 {{< /runnable >}}

 From the results we can see that since we didn't ask for `release_date` with an alias we didn't get it back.
-We got back all other combinations of movies directed by Steven Spielberg with an actor whose name has anyofterms Tom Hanks.
+We got back all other combinations of movies directed by Steven Spielberg with all unique combinations of performance.actor, performance.character and country.

 ## Debug